 NEW ORLEANS – The outdoor season is here.

-Here is the debut edition of the NAIA Women’s Outdoor Track & Field National Rating Index for the 2022 season.
-Only marks from the current season are being used, which gives a comprehensive, objective look at which teams have stood out in the early goings.
+Here is the debut edition of the NAIA Women’s Outdoor Track & Field National Rating Index for the 2023 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Only marks from the current outdoor track and field season have been used in this objective compilation.

 NAIA — Women's Outdoor Track & Field

 Defending national champion British Columbia headlines the National TFRI in Week 1.
 Besides their eighth-ranked 4×100 meter relay (48.15), a balanced attack truly defines the squad, as all of the other seven Thunderbird performances come from a different athlete.
 Those include Sonya Urbanowicz’s third-ranked pole vault leap (3.61m/11-10), Emma Rastad’s third-ranked long jump (5.78m/18-11¾), Rebecca Dutchak’s sixth-ranked performance in the same event (5.67m/18-7 ¼), Allison McDonald’s eighth-ranked performance in the triple jump (11.64m/38-2¼), Michelle Dadson’s fourth-ranked hammer throw (51.30m/168-4), Bella Hall’s sixth-ranked hammer throw (50.15m/164-7), and Giovanna Janes’ third-ranked javelin toss (43.18m/141-8).